 Teaching Lecturer: To be eligible for the title of Teaching Lecturer, the individual must have completed 18 graduate hours in the relevant discipline, hold a master's degree or meet the established alternative qualifications, and exhibit strong potential for excellence in teaching.
 This is an annual teaching appointment that may be renewed based on enrollment needs, and appointees are not eligible for tenure.
+After three years of service, Teaching Lecturers may receive three-year appointments for outstanding performance as per the College policies and procedures.
 This title may be extended when indicated to include Artist-in-Residence, Writer-in-Residence, or Executive-in-Residence.
-Individuals holding this title do not have faculty governance responsibility.
+Individuals holding this title do not have faculty governance responsibility unless stipulated in the appointment letter.

-- 2. Teaching Associate: To be eligible for the title of Teaching Associate the individual must have completed 18 graduate hours in the relevant discipline, and hold a master's degree or meet the established alternative qualifications.
+- Teaching Associate: To be eligible for the title of Teaching Associate the individual must have completed 18 graduate hours in the relevant discipline, and hold a master's degree or meet the established alternative qualifications.
 Teaching assignments for this title are arranged on a per course basis according to enrollment demands each semester. - 3.
 Visiting Assistant, Associate, or Professor: To be eligible for these ranks the appointee must have completed 18 graduate hours in the relevant discipline and hold at least a master's degree, or the established alternative qualifications.
 Individuals who hold these ranks must be eligible for comparable academic rank elsewhere and may be on leave of absence from a home institution.